diogogithub/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

     Note that the real name of your database should go in there, not literally 'yourdbname'.

-* `db_driver`(enum['DB','MDB2'], default null): You can try changing this to 'MDB2' to use the other driver type for DB_DataObject, but note that it breaks the OpenID libraries, which only support PEAR::DB.

 * `type` (enum["mysql", "pgsql"], default 'mysql'): Used for certain database-specific optimization code.
 Assumes mysql if not set.  "mysql" covers MariaDB, Oracle MySQL, mysqli or otherwise.